Steven-Grevera/ENC4265/manual.md

  ![image](https://github.com/user-attachments/assets/96682f1d-1be4-4a6d-98df-ccfa9afbe49f)
  *Figure 156: Image of a Swamp that has spawned in The Shrine in Butterfly Lantern Light.
 Image Taken By: Steven Grevera*

 Swamps don’t spawn on every corridor unless it is at the higher difficulties for the “Swamp Trap” Magatama rooms.
-The swamps when walked in will slow down the player’s movement drastically and also build up corruption at a fast rate.
+The swamps, when walked in, will slow down the player’s movement drastically and also build up corruption at a fast rate.
 Traversing these could be extremely dangerous as a result.

-Apparitions are not slowed by these unlike the player so if being chased by one, factor this into your decision making when choosing to traverse one.
+Apparitions are not slowed by these, unlike the player, so if being chased by one, factor this into your decision-making when choosing to traverse one.

 ![image](https://github.com/user-attachments/assets/83ff8382-9316-4d19-aabc-28161321ca55)
-*Figure 157: Image of a Swamp that has spawned in The Sea of Tree's Complex Corridor.
+*Figure 157: Image of a Swamp that has spawned in The Sea of Trees Complex Corridor.
 Image Taken By: Steven Grevera*

 <a name="anchor8"></a>